-For example, it’s too easy to mistake a capital ‘i’, a lowercase ‘L’ and the number ‘1’.
+For example, it’s too easy to mistake a capital ‘i’, a lowercase ‘L’, and the number ‘1’.
 The same goes for the number ‘0’ and the letter ‘O’.

-SKUs help make heads or tails of data while also streamlining the process for your team members who spend their days stocking, picking, packing, and shipping product.
+SKUs help make heads or tails of data while also streamlining the process for your team members who spend their days stocking, picking, packing, and shipping products.

 This is why it’s essential to create a coding system and format everyone can understand.
-Remember, it’s not just your warehouse crew that need to interpret SKU data.
+Remember, it’s not just your warehouse crew that needs to interpret SKU data.

 Your customer service team will inevitably need to cross-reference this data when helping customers.

-Your marketing team will need to be able to identify products based on SKU for analyzing data as well as creating product-specific discounts within your eCommerce platform.
+Your marketing team will need to be able to identify products based on SKU for analyzing data as well as creating product-specific discounts within your ecommerce platform.

 An easily-readable SKU can be rapidly sorted and spotted within spreadsheets full of data, and also easily filtered when reviewing large data sets.

-However, if you must it, never use it to start your SKU.
+However, if you must, never use it to start your SKU.
 Some software may interpret the number 0 as nothing and could omit the first digit.

 For example, if you use a SKU generator and your SKU for a particular brand of black hat reads as “023-HT-BLK” then one of the software integrations you use may interpret that as “23-HT-BLK”.

 A good warehouse management system will automatically flag a conflict if you try to create a SKU or load a product into the system when that SKU already exists for another product.

 If you’re using a SKU generator combined with good coding and architecture practices, you shouldn’t have to worry about duplicating SKUs.

-For manual SKU creation and manually loading SKUs into your products, be sure to double check your SKU codes.
-Especially when adding new products and new option codes to your architecture.
+For manual SKU creation and manually loading SKUs into your products, be sure to double-check your SKU codes—especially when adding new products and new option codes to your architecture.